-Classes meet Monday - Friday.
-The specific meeting time depends on the program.
+Classes meet Monday-Friday.
+The specific meeting time depends on the program; please view the Full-Time Program Catalog Supplement for information on class hours.
 Bench rooms and workshops are often open after instruction hours and during some weekend hours for independent work.

 How are students graded?

-The North Bennet Street School environment is unique and is best experienced in person.
-All applicants are required to visit the school for a tour and an interview.
+North Bennet Street School is unique, and is best experienced in person if you are considering training here.
+All applicants are required to visit the School for a tour and an interview.
 The interview is an opportunity for you to meet with a school representative and discuss whether NBSS is right for you.
-Although not required at the time of the interview, a simple portfolio with photographs or examples of your work is helpful.
-The tour provides an opportunity for applicants to see the workshops and studios and to meet students and instructors.
-Applicants should expect the interview process and tour to last about an hour.
-To schedule an interview, call the Admissions Office at 617-227-9292 or e-mail firstname.lastname@example.org.
+The visit provides an opportunity for applicants to see the workshops and studios, and to meet students and instructors when available.

-Is it possible to do my interview by phone?
+Is it possible to schedule my interview by phone?

 We require a visit and interview as part of the application process.
-In some cases, when an applicant lives far from the school, a phone interview may precede the visit.
-A visit to the school, however, is highly advised.
-Informal phone inquiries and questions are always welcome.
+In some cases, when an applicant lives far from the School, a phone interview may precede the visit.
+A visit to the School, however, is highly advised.
+Informal phone inquiries and questions are welcome!

 While Boston’s North End boasts some of the city’s best historic sites and restaurants, it has very little parking.
 We encourage visitors to use public transportation.
-The school is a short walk from the Massachusetts Bay Transportation Authority (MBTA) Haymarket Station.
+The School is a short walk from the Massachusetts Bay Transportation Authority (MBTA) Haymarket Station (on the Orange Line) and Aquarium Station (on the Blue Line).
 Please follow this link for more information about public transportation and local parking lots.